also. Less is written about what comes with the

 Pair comes with an useful

-which lets us create one like this:
+which lets us create a

 Then we can use this syntax to create